The internal market: general principles

 On 28 October 2015, the Commission published a communication entitled ‘Upgrading the Single Market: More opportunities for people and business’ (COM(2015)0550).
 It was aimed at providing practical benefits for people and increasing opportunities for consumers and businesses.
 This supported the Commission’s efforts to enhance investment, tap into the digital single market’s potential and increase competitiveness.
 The strategy also focused on a well-functioning energy market and on promoting labour mobility without abusing the rules.
 Additionally, Directive (EU) 2019/633 on unfair trading practices was adopted on 17 April 2019.

 In May 2015, the Commission adopted a digital single market strategy (COM(2015)0192), which set an intensive legislative programme for building a European digital economy.
 In Ursula von der Leyen’s 2019 Agenda for Europe, the Commission firmly placed the strengthening of the digital single market at the heart of its working guidelines.
-This commitment was renewed in the Commission strategy paper entitled ‘Shaping Europe’s Digital Futureof February 2020, which outlines how the completion of the digital single market is to be achieved.
+This commitment was renewed in the Commission strategy paper of February 2020 entitled ‘Shaping Europe’s Digital Future’, which outlines how the completion of the digital single market is to be achieved.
 Specifically, this is to be done by establishing a European single market for data and creating a level playing field on- and offline by means of consistent regulation.

 Role of the European Parliament